 1. Avoid sugars in the evening (even from fruit).
 Avoid alcohol altogether and avoid caffeine after late morning.
 This helps your metabolism slow down while you’re sleeping.

-2. Do not eat for at least 2-3 hours before going to bed.
+3. Do not eat for at least 2 hours before going to bed.
 When you do, you kick up some growth hormones and boost your metabolism right when these things are supposed to be slowing down.

 9. Try melatonin.
 Of course, check with your doctor first.
 Melatonin is the hormone normally produced by your pineal gland that is the dominant player in regulating your circadian rhythms.
 It normally peaks at night, but taking a little extra (go low dose, 0.25-1mg) will help you sleep more soundly.
 I recommend a sublingual tablet (stay away from the extended release capsules unless your doctor suggests it) when you start your wind-down time (less than 30 minutes before bed).
 Be warned that bright light after you take it will be very confusing for your body.
 It can take anywhere from 3 weeks to 3 months to reset your circadian rhythms, so one you feel like you’re sleeping well, you can wean off the melatonin slowly.

 If none of these ideas help, or you need more information, I suggest checking out the book Lights Out: Sleep, Sugar, and Survival by T.S.
 Wiley.